Digital-Working-Group/dvoice-tracking-qc-system/README.md

 │   ├── BL01_38126_20250108_in-person.wav
 │   ├── DC02_61041_20250407_123_in-person.wav
 ```
 ## Sample QC Walkthrough
-Note that all resulting JSONs are referenced by their key in `static.json` as individual filenames will change.

-This example contains commands to run each step in an interactive python shell, but you may also run each step by running main.py and commenting/uncommenting each function call.

 ### Read CSV Records
 ```python
 import qc_pipelines as qcp